-56. In 2007, emissions from the industrial processes sector amounted to 11,277.19 Gg CO2 eq, or 12.8 per cent of total GHG emissions, and emissions from the solvent and other product use sector amounted to 408.80 Gg CO2 eq, or 0.5 per cent of total GHG emissions.
+- 56. In 2007, emissions from the industrial processes sector amounted to 11,277.19 Gg CO2 eq, or 12.8 per cent of total GHG emissions, and emissions from the solvent and other product use sector amounted to 408.80 Gg CO2 eq, or 0.5 per cent of total GHG emissions.
 Since 1990, emissions have increased by 11.5 per cent in the industrial processes sector, and decreased by 20.1 per cent in the solvent and other product use sector.
 The key driver for the rise in emissions in the industrial processes sector is the increase in emissions from category consumption of halocarbons and SF6.
-Emissions from the chemical industry decreased.
-Within the industrial processes sector, 48.8 per cent of the emissions were from metal production, followed by 31.1 per cent from mineral products, 12.9 per cent from consumption of halocarbons and SF6, and 7.3 per cent from the chemical industry.

-57. The Party's inventory for the industrial processes sector is generally transparent and complete, except for the reporting of some emissions from the use of F-gases as "NE" (see para.
+Emissions from metal products and mineral production also increased in the period 1990-2007, while emissions from the chemical industry decreased.
+Within the industrial processes sector, 48.8 per cent of the emissions were from metal production, followed by 31.1 per cent from mineral products, 12.9 per cent from consumption of halocarbons and SF6, and 7.3 per cent from the chemical industry. - 57.
+The Party's inventory for the industrial processes sector is generally transparent and complete, except for the reporting of some emissions from the use of F-gases as "NE" (see para.
 61 below), and Austria has not reported any relevant data as confidential.

-1. Cement production - CO_2
+1. Cement production - CO2

-58. For 2007, the CO2 IEF for clinker production (0.534 t/t clinker) is higher than the IPCC default value (0.51 t/t clinker) and lower than the IEF for previous years (around 0.56 t/t clinker).
+58. For 2007, the CO_2 IEF for clinker production (0.534 t/t clinker) is higher than the IPCC default value (0.51 t/t clinker) and lower than the IEF for previous years (around 0.56 t/t clinker).
 It is also the highest among the reporting Parties.
 No justification has been provided in the NIR.
 During the centralized review week, in response to a question raised by the ERT, Austria explained that CO_2 emissions are calculated based on the raw meal composition and that the composition of the raw meal had been analysed at plant level, including the share of magnesium carbonate.
 The ERT encourages Austria to report, in the NIR of the next annual inventory submission, explanations for the comparatively high CO_2 IEF, and for the larger inter-annual variations in the CO_2 IEFs.